JankariTech/blog/src/assets/VueOptionVsCompositionAPI/option-vs-composition-api.md

 ---

 ## Background
-When it comes to defining or creating a component in the `Vue.js`, we have heard about the `Option` API.
+When it comes to defining or creating a component in the `Vue.js`, we have heard about the `Option API`.
 We can create specific aspects or behaviors of a component and how we want to build through it.
 It provides different properties or options such as `data`, `methods`, `computed`, and `watch` through which we can organize the behavior of a component systematically.
 But since `Vue 3`, we have another API called `Composition API` through which we can achieve the same thing.
 The `Composition API` is a new highlight for many vue developers but both approaches to define a component have their unique pros and cons.
 So debating which is best among these two would be a difficult one.

 In this blog, we will discuss how we can convert a component defined in `Option API` to `Composition API`.
-We will be discussing how we can define the component with `Composition API`.
+Also at the end, we will know how we can define the component with `Composition API`.
 I have already created a simple application [Voting Details](https://github.com/SagarGi/OptionsVsCompositionVue).
 We will simply be examining it for the blog.

 ## Play around with `Voting Details`
 I have put this section in this blog since it's better to know some information about what we are building.
 This demo application simply stores the user's details and checks whether a user is eligible to vote are not.
+I have implemented two separate components but the functionality is the same for both i.e. one with Option API and another with Composition API, and we will go through a bit in brief how we can change the functionality of a component same as in Option API with Composition API.
->Note: To get the application up and running, make sure [Node JS](https://nodejs.org/en/download) is installed into your system.
+>Note: To get the application up and running, make sure [Node.js](https://nodejs.org/en/download) is installed into your system.
 ```console
 git clone https://github.com/SagarGi/OptionsVsCompositionVue
 cd OptionsVsCompositionVue